alphagov/gsp/docs/accessing-concourse.md

 # Accessing Concourse

-Each cluster that comes with a `gsp-base` chart pre installed will contain Concourse setup.
+Each CI cluster that comes with a `ci-system` chart pre installed that will contain Concourse setup.

 For convenience and security, the ingress is disabled by default.
 This means Concourse is not accessible via the public internet connection.